rpuntaie/syncstart/README.rst

       in1                   First media file to sync with second, using audio. in2                   Second media file to sync with first, using audio.

-    optional arguments:
+    options:
       -h, --help            show this help message and exit --version             show program's version number and exit -t TAKE, --take TAKE  Take X seconds of the inputs to look at. (default: 20) -s, --show            Turn off "show diagrams", in case you are confident.
       -n, --normalize       Turn on normalize.
 It turns on by itself in a second pass, if sampling rates differ.
       -d, --denoise         Turns on denoise, as experiment in case of failure.
       -l LOWPASS, --lowpass LOWPASS
                             lowpass, just in case, because like with manual sync'ing, the low frequencies matter more.
 0 == off. (default: 0)

 DESCRIPTION